 electron-app.AppImage --no-sandbox chromium-based-browser.AppImage --no-sandbox

-- For AppImages that refuse to work and are not Chromium-based, edit the desktop launcher to launch the AppImage directly, i.e., open the applications menu, right-click the launcher to edit, go to the tab ‘Applications ‘and on ‘Program,’ only enter the full path to the AppImage and on ‘Argument(s) ‘leave it blank if no arguments will be passed.
+- For AppImages that refuse to work and are not Chromium-based, edit the desktop launcher to launch the AppImage directly.
+Open the applications menu, right-click the launcher to edit, go to the tab “Applications,” and on “Program,” only enter the full path to the AppImage.
+Leave “Argument(s)” blank if no arguments will be passed.

 -